 How do you optimally prepare your model for a competition?

-Begin your preparation two weeks before the competition.
+Start your preparation two weeks before the competition.
 Check your model under different lighting conditions to spot flaws you can still repair.
 Daylight reveals different details than artificial light.

 Create a documentation folder with reference photos, color schemes, and historical information about your subject.
 Judges appreciate when you can explain why you made certain choices.